Gissio/mcu-renderer/README.md

 To start using mcu-renderer, include the [appropriate header file](docs/supported-devices.md).

 In order to initialize the library, call the corresponding `mr_init_xxx()` function.
 The display is initially turned off, allowing you to draw before the first screen update.
-To turn the display on, call `mr_set_display()`.
+To turn the display on, call `mr_xxx_set_display()`.

 Next, set up the fonts.
 You may use the fonts available in the [fonts](fonts folder), or prepare your own, as the [Preparing fonts](#preparing-fonts) section explains.